malikinss/PyGen/PyGen for Beginners/11_lists/11_3_lists_methods_1/readme.md

 ## Description 📝

 This lesson covers various methods and techniques for adding and removing elements from a Python list.
-You will learn how to use:
+I will learn how to use:

 -   The `append()` method to add an element to the end of the list.
 -   The `extend()` method to add all elements from another iterable to the list.